Muhaimin Suhaimi

-Muhammad Muhaimin bin Suhaimi (born 20 February 1995) is a Singaporean professional footballer who last played as a full-back or midfielder for Singapore Premier League side Hougang United and the Singapore national team.
+Muhammad Muhaimin bin Suhaimi (born 20 February 1995) is a Singaporean former footballer who last played as a full-back or wide-midfielder for Singapore Premier League club Hougang United and the Singapore national team.

 Club career

-He was part of the National Football Academy (NFA) under-16 team that finished runners-up to CR Flamengo's youth team in the 2011 Lion City Cup following a 4–3 penalty shootout loss in the final.
+Muhaimin was part of the National Football Academy (NFA) under-16 team that finished runners-up to CR Flamengo's youth team in the 2011 Lion City Cup following a 4–3 penalty shootout loss in the final.
 He was a recipient of the TNP Schools Sports Star award in the same year.

 Muhaimin played for the NFA U18 team in the Prime League.
 In 2014, he was promoted to under-23 developmental side Young Lions playing in the S.League.
 He made his debut in the 78th minute of a 4–0 home loss to Balestier Khalsa on 23 February.
 His first goal came in a 3–2 home defeat to Warriors on 24 April.
 He ended the season with two goals in 11 league matches.

 International career

-Muhaimin represented the Singapore national under-14 team at the 2009 Asian Youth Games, and was part of the national under-15 team which won the bronze medal at the 2010 Summer Youth Olympics.
+Muhaimin represented the Singapore U14 team at the 2009 Asian Youth Games, and was part of the U15 team which won the bronze medal at the 2010 Summer Youth Olympics.
+He scored a brace against Zimbabwe U15 in a 3–1 win.
+In the next match against Montenegro U15, Just 3 mins into the game, Muhaimin open up the account with a goal as Singapore U23 went on to win 3–2.

-He was first called up to the senior side in June 2017 for the closed door friendly against Myanmar on 6 June 2017, the 2019 Asian Cup Qualifiers against Chinese Taipei on 10 June 2017 and the friendly against Argentina on 13 June 2017.
+Muhaimin was first called up to the senior side in June 2017 for the closed door friendly against Myanmar on 6 June 2017, the 2019 AFC Asian Cup qualifiers against Chinese Taipei on 10 June 2017 and the friendly against Argentina on 13 June 2017.